Cyfrin/Updraft/courses/solidity/1-simple-storage/8-mappings/+page.md

 <a name="top"></a>

 ## Introduction
-We just created a contract that can store people and their favorite numbers inside an array.
-In this session, you'll learn about mappings, what are they and when it's better to use them.
+We have just created a contract that stores multiple `Person`'s' names and favorite numbers in a list.
+In this session, you will learn about mappings, their functionality, and when it is more advantageous to use them.

 ## Avoiding Costly Iterations
-If we want to know just one person's favorite number (e.g. Chelsea) and our contract holds a (long) array of People, we would need to iterate through the whole list to find the desired value:
+If we want to know just one person's favorite number (e.g. Chelsea's) but our contract holds a (long) array of `Person`, we would need to iterate through the whole list to find the desired value:

 ```solidity
 list_of_people.add(Person("Pat", 7));